-A RID data dictionary and data flow for Network RID are defined in [F3411-19].
-This data flow is emitted from an UAS via unspecified means (but at least in part over the Internet) to a Network Remote ID Service Provider (Net-RID SP).
-A Net-RID SP provides the RID data to Network Remote ID Display Providers (Net-RID DP).
-It is the Net-RID DP that responds to queries from Network Remote ID Observers (expected typically, but not specified exclusively, to be web-based) specifying airspace volumes of interest.
-Network RID depends upon internet connectivity to fulfill Observers the RID data query to the NET-RID DP.
-The summary of network RID data flows work as follows:
+[F3411-19] defines a Network Remote ID (Net-RID) data dictionary and data flow for Internet based information delivery.
+This data flow is emitted from an UAS via unspecified means (but at least in part over the Internet) to a Net-RID Service Provider (Net-RID SP).
+A Net-RID SP provides the RID data to Net-RID Display Providers (Net-RID DP).
+It is the Net-RID DP that responds to queries from Observer's Net-RID device (expected typically, but not specified exclusively, to be web-based) specifying airspace volumes of interest.
+Net-RID depends upon internet connectivity to fulfill Observer's queries to the Net-RID DP.
+The summary of Net-RID data flows work as follows:

-- o The UA's RID data is generated from a UAS which consists of UAs and GCSs. - o The RID data is transferred from the UA to the GCS via a RF (Radio Frequency) link. - o The GCS or UA (e.g. BVLOS and autonomous operation) provides the UA's RID data to a NET\RID\SP via a secure internet connection. - o NET\RID\DP as a NET\RID\SP subscriber and satisfies the Observer's query request also via a secure internet connection.
+- o The UA's RID data is generated from a UAS which consists of UAs and GCSs. - o The GCS or UA (e.g. BVLOS and autonomous operation) provides the UA's RID data to a Net-RID SP via a secure internet connection. - o Net-RID DP as a Net-RID SP subscriber satisfies the Observer's query request via a secure internet connection.

-The mimunum Network RID data flow is illustrated in Figure 2:
+The minimum Net-RID data flow is illustrated in Figure 2: